aip-dev/aip.dev/aip/general/0001/aip.md

 ### Approved

-Once an approved AIP has been agreed upon, it enters "approved" state and is considered "best current practice".
+Once an AIP has been agreed upon, it enters "approved" state and is considered "best current practice".

 AIPs **may** be edited after they are approved, either to correct grammar or word choices, or to clarify semantic guidance (in response to reader questions).
-In rare occasions, new guidance **may** be amended when it is more useful to readers than creating a new AIP.
+In rare occasions, new guidance **may** be added.

 Clarifications and new guidance **must** be reflected in the changelog.
 Correction of typos or minor language alterations **may** be done silently.